meixuchen/flickr_data_process_python/README.md

 # flickr_UAOI-dynamics
-Understanding dynamics of cities through Flickr data
+Code and materials for the paper ' Understanding the dynamics of urban areas of interest through volunteered geographic information'.